 Framebuffers

-You may need to read the previous article about textures in order to understand this one.
+You may need to read the article about textures before this one.

 .